svecosystem/runed/sites/docs/content/functions/previous.md

 ---
 title: Previous
-description: Holds the previous value of a box or getter.
+description: Holds the previous value of a getter.
 category: State
 ---